-Management's Discussion & Analysis
+Management's Discussion & Analysis October 31, 2018

-July 31, 2017

-This Management's Discussion and Analysis ("MD&A") of Zenith Capital Corp.'s ("Zenith" or the "Company") operations and financial position should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto for the three months ended July 31, 2017 and 2016 and the audited consolidated financial statements and the notes thereto and the Management's Discussion and Analysis for the years ended April 30, 2017 and 2016.
-Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Zenith and its wholly-owned subsidiaries, Zenith Epigenetics Ltd. and Zenith Epigenetics Inc. On August 1, 2016, Zenith Epigenetics Corp. changed its name to Zenith Capital Corp. concurrent with an internal corporate reorganization.
-The reorganization resulted in the transfer of the Company's principal operating assets to Zenith Epigenetics Ltd., in exchange for additional common shares of Zenith Epigenetics Ltd. As the Company owns all of the securities of Zenith Epigenetics Ltd., the reorganization did not result in a change in the ultimate beneficial ownership of the operating assets.
-An advisory with respect to the use of non-IFRS measures is set out in this MD&A under "Non-IFRS Measures".
+This Management's Discussion and Analysis ("MD&A") of Zenith Capital Corp.'s ("Zenith" or the "Company") operations and financial position should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto for the three and six months ended October 31, 2018 and 2017 and the audited consolidated financial statements and the notes thereto and the Management's Discussion and Analysis for the years ended April 30, 2018 and 2017.
+Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Zenith and its wholly-owned subsidiaries, Zenith Epigenetics Ltd. and Zenith Epigenetics Inc. An advisory with respect to the use of non-IFRS measures is set out in this MD&A under "Non-IFRS Measures".
 All amounts in the following MD&A are stated in US dollars unless otherwise stated.
 References to "we", "us" or "our" mean Zenith unless the context otherwise requires.